Can employers use their own occupational health advisers instead of the Fit for Work service?

 However, employees can be referred to the Fit for Work service by their GP, so an employer may still be contacted by Fit for Work about an employee, even if it has not made the referral itself.
 The Department for Work and Pensions' Guidance for employers states that an employer's existing occupational health services could be incorporated into the formation of the return-to-work plan by Fit for Work and could be involved in facilitating the recommendations under the plan.
 There is no obligation on an employer to follow the recommendations of the Fit for Work service.

 The Government has announced the closure of the Fit for Work occupational health assessment service, following low referral rates.
 The Fit for Work service in England and Wales no longer accepts referrals.
 Any employees already referred to the service before 15 December 2017 will continue to receive a service for up to 90 days.
-Fit for Work Scotland is still accepting referrals (for employees who live in Scotland).
-However, a government announcement on 30 November 2017 stated that the Fit for Work assessment service in Scotland will come to an end on 31 May 2018.
+Fit for Work Scotland will not accept referrals from 1 March 2018.